microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-> Please refer to (the activity key section)[#what-is-activity-key] for details about how Web Chat use activity keys.
+> Please refer to [the activity key section](#what-is-activity-key) for details about how Web Chat use activity keys.

 When the returned function is called, will return a chronologically sorted list of activities which share the same activity key.
 These activities represent different revisions of the same activity.
 For example, a livestreaming activity is made up of multiple revisions.